importsys-py/importsys-py/README.md

 ## About Me ✨

 Hey!
-Sono Alessandro, aka `import_sys` — un ragazzo di 15 anni che va pazzo per la programmazione e l’intelligenza artificiale.
+I'm Alessandro, aka `import_sys` — a 15-year-old high schooler obsessed with programming and AI.
-Studio informatica all’ITIS, mi sveglio all’alba per dare il massimo e voglio diventare un AI engineer top! 💪🤖
+Studying Computer Science, waking up early to grind, and aiming to become a top AI engineer! 💪🤖

 ---

 ## Goals 🎯

-- ✅ Imparare e padroneggiare Python, Java, SQL
+- ✅ Master Python, Java, C, and SQL databases
-- ✅ Sviluppare bot Discord e tool AI personalizzati
+- ✅ Build Discord bots and custom AI tools
-- ✅ Creare mod Minecraft sicure e funzionanti
+- ✅ Develop secure and fun Minecraft mods
-- ✅ Crescere la mia presenza su GitHub con progetti utili
+- ✅ Grow my GitHub portfolio with meaningful projects
-- ✅ Tuffarmi nel mondo del Deep Learning con PyTorch
+- ✅ Dive deep into Deep Learning with PyTorch

 ---